tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 **Analyze community authored functions that build Wikipedia infoboxes and more**

-> Finding the different community authored functions that are out there and helping to prioritize which ones would be good candidates for centralizing for Abstract Wikipedia and its centralized wiki of functions.
+> Finding the different community authored functions that are out there and help prioritize which ones would be good candidates for centralizing for Abstract Wikipedia and its centralized wiki of functions.

 Tasks:
 - Determine usage of community authored functions in articles and pageviews.